 – Emailing firstname.lastname@example.org

-- Your designated social worker will undertake three assessment visits before compiling a written report on you and your family.
+- Your designated social worker will undertake a number of visits before compiling a report

 - This report will be shared with you and relevant professionals and will later serve as a profile when considering a young person.

 6. If I can’t be a host family are there other ways to assist?